UDT-ITF/website/source/presentation/index.md

 ```

 > Do we want?
+> I'm inclined to think not: the only situation in which I could think this would be wanted is for the TCP-style 'you're about to download a whole book' sort of warning, and that just doesn't seem necessary any more. - rr
 ##### placeholderTextFrame

 A single TextFrame that provides additional content for use before the main content of the resource that has the `placeholderTextFrame` property is rendered, or as an advertisement or stand-in for that content.
 Examples include images, text and sound standing in for video content before the user initiates playback; or a film poster to attract user attention.
 The content provided by `placeholderTextFrame` differs from a thumbnail: a client might use `thumbnail` to summarize and navigate multiple resources, then show content from `placeholderTextFrame` as part of the initial presentation of a single resource.
 A placeholder TextFrame is likely to have different dimensions to those of the TextFrame(es) of the resource that has the `placeholderTextFrame` property.